thegedge/personal-site/_posts/dev/2014-01-20-voxel-iteration.md

 title: Voxel Iteration
 category: dev
 tags: [c++, voxels]
+description: Implementing an iterator for grids, that can be used in voxel games.
 ---

-Given my poor man's implementation of intersection testing, I realized it was time to do a proper implementation of a grid-based iterator.
+Given my poor implementation of intersection testing, I realized it was time to do a proper implementation of a grid-based iterator.
 I'm not going to dive into great detail about this algorithm because this post exists to point to the GitHub repository with my code, so I'll summarize the idea of the algorithm.